 Item 5.
 Market for the Registrant’s Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities

-In the fourth quarter of 2020, we paid a cash dividend of $0.07 per share on our common stock and we expect to continue to pay quarterly dividends.
+During 2021 we paid quarterly cash dividends of $0.08 per share on our common stock ($0.32 per share in the aggregate) and we expect to continue to pay quarterly dividends.
+In the fourth quarter of 2020, we paid a cash dividend of $0.07 per share on our common stock.
 We did not pay cash dividends in 2019.
-The declaration and payment of any future dividends will be at the discretion of our Board after taking into account various factors, including without limitation, our financial condition, earnings, capital requirements of our business, the terms of any credit agreements or indentures to which we may be party at the time, legal requirements, industry practice, and other factors that our Board deems relevant.
+The declaration and payment of any future dividends will be at the discretion of our Board after taking into account various factors, including without limitation, our financial condition, earnings, capital requirements of our business, the terms of any credit agreements or indentures to which we may be a party to at the time, legal requirements, industry practice, and other factors that our Board deems relevant.
 See Item 1A.
-Risk Factors – Risks Related to our Common Stock – We cannot assure you that we will continue to pay dividends at the current rate or at all.
+Risk Factors – General Risks – We cannot assure you that we will continue to pay dividends at the current rate or at all.

-The following performance graph compares our cumulative shareholder returns for the period December 31, 2015, through December 31, 2020, assuming $100 was invested on December 31, 2015, in our common stock, in the S&P SmallCap 600 Index, and a custom real estate peer group (the “Custom Real Estate Peer Group”), which is composed of Alexander & Baldwin Inc. (ALEX), CTO Realty Growth, Inc. (CTO), Five Point Holdings, LLC (FPH), The Howard Hughes Corporation (HHC), Maui Land & Pineapple Company, Inc. (MLP), Stratus Properties Inc. (STRS) and Tejon Ranch Co.
+The following performance graph compares our cumulative shareholder returns for the period from December 31, 2016 through December 31, 2021, assuming $100 was invested on December 31, 2016, in our common stock, in the S&P SmallCap 600 Index, and a custom real estate peer group (the “Custom Real Estate Peer Group”).
+The Custom Real Estate Group is composed of Alexander & Baldwin Inc. (ALEX), CTO Realty Growth, Inc. (CTO), Five Point Holdings, LLC (FPH), The Howard Hughes Corporation (HHC), Maui Land & Pineapple Company, Inc. (MLP), Stratus Properties Inc. (STRS) and Tejon Ranch Co.
 (TRC).
 Total returns shown assume that dividends are reinvested.
 Total return for the Custom Real Estate Peer Group use an equal weighting for each of the stocks within the peer group.
 The stock price performance shown below is not necessarily indicative of future price performance.

 The St. Joe Company